Portal (video game): Release

-Portal: Still Alive was announced as an exclusive Xbox Live Arcade game at the 2008 E3 convention, and was released on October 22, 2008.
+Portal: Still Alive was announced for Xbox Live Arcade at the 2008 E3 convention, and was released on October 22, 2008.
 It features the original game, 14 new challenges, and new achievements.
 The additional content was based on levels from the map pack Portal: The Flash Version created by We Create Stuff and contains no additional story-related levels.
 According to Valve spokesman Doug Lombardi, Microsoft had previously rejected Portal on the platform due to its large size.
 Portal: Still Alive was well received by reviewers.
 1UP.coms Andrew Hayward stated that, with the easier access and lower cost than paying for The Orange Box, Portal is now "stronger than ever".
 IGN editor Cam Shea ranked it fifth on his top 10 list of Xbox Live Arcade games.
 He stated that it was debatable whether an owner of The Orange Box should purchase this, as its added levels do not add to the plot.
-However, he praised the quality of the new maps included in the game.
+However, he praised the quality of the new maps included.
 The game ranked 7th in a later list of top Xbox Live Arcade titles compiled by IGNs staff in September 2010.
-Additionally, Portal: Still Alive got ported to the Nintendo Switch as a part of The Companion Collection.

 During the 2014 GPU Technology Conference, Nvidia announced a port of Portal to the Nvidia Shield.
 The port was released on May 12, 2014.
 Alongside Portal 2, Portal was released on the Nintendo Switch on June 28, 2022, as part of the Portal: Companion Collection, developed by Valve and Nvidia Lightspeed Studios.
 Portal with RTX was announced by Nvidia during its GeForce Beyond event in September 2022.
 A remaster of the original, the game is intended to demonstrate the functionality of the GeForce 40 series graphics cards with real-time path tracing.
-Initially planned for release in November 2022, it was ultimately released December 8, 2022 as a free DLC.
+Initially planned for release in November 2022, it was ultimately released December 8, 2022, as a free DLC.